AKumariee/Customer_Churn/README.md

-# Customer_Churn
+# -Customer_Churn
-##Problem Statement
+Problem Statement
-Analyzing Customer Churn for a Telecom Company
+## Analyzing Customer Churn for a Telecom Company
 ---------------------------------------------------
 *Churn:* Rate of customers stop doing business with an entity *Churn rate = Number of churned customers / total number of customers*